Stride-Labs/ibc-rate-limiting/README.md

 ## Address Whitelist

-There is also a whitelist to exclude module account's and ICAs.
-Stride periodically bundles liquid staking deposits and transfers in a single transaction at the top of the epoch.
+There is also a whitelist, mainly used to exclude protocol-owned accounts.
+For instance, Stride periodically bundles liquid staking deposits and transfers in a single transaction at the top of the epoch.
 Without a whitelist, this transfer would make the rate limit more likely to trigger a false positive.

 ## Denoms

-We always want to refer to the channel ID and denom as they appear on Stride.
-For instance, in the example above, we would store the rate limit with denom `ibc/D24B4564BCD51D3D02D9987D92571EAC5915676A9BD6D9B0C1D0254CB8A5EA34` and `channel-5`, instead of `uosmo` and `channel-326` (the ChannelID on Osmosis).
+We always want to refer to the channel ID and denom as they appear on the rate limited chain.
+For instance, in the example above where rate limiting was added to Stride, we would store the rate limit with denom `ibc/D24B4564BCD51D3D02D9987D92571EAC5915676A9BD6D9B0C1D0254CB8A5EA34` and `channel-5` (the ChannelID on Stride), instead of `uosmo` and `channel-326` (the ChannelID on Osmosis).

 However, since the ratelimit module acts as middleware to the transfer module, the respective denoms need to be interpreted using the denom trace associated with each packet.
 There are a few scenarios at play here...

 ### Send Packets

-The denom that the rate limiter will use for a send packet depends on whether it was a native token (e.g. ustrd, stuatom, etc.) or non-native token (e.g. ibc/...)...
+The denom that the rate limiter will use for a send packet depends on whether it was a native token (i.e. tokens minted on the rate limited chain) or non-native token (e.g. ibc/...)...

 #### Native vs Non-Native